hammingweight/spring_on_oci/2_configure/README.md

 to accept packets destined for the port.

 ### Installing Ansible
-Running the [ap.sh](../ansible_common/ap.sh) script will install Ansible in a virtual environment.
-In addition to installing Ansible, the scipt installs an *Ansible Galaxy* collection, `oracle.oci`, that provides modules useful for configuring servers running in OCI.
+Running the [ap.sh](../ansible_common/ap.sh) script will install Ansible in a Python virtual environment.
+The script also installs an *Ansible Galaxy* collection, `oracle.oci`, that provides modules useful for configuring servers running in OCI.